100% of people feel stress. You’re not alone.

 The art techniques are suitable for anyone – whether you are sketching daily or haven’t picked up a crayon since kindergarten.
 We work on paper with pencils, pens, and crayons.
 We work in color and black and white.
 Digital art is also effective for meditative drawing, but in the workshops we step into the analog mode and leave pixels behind.

-The second half of the workshop is a live, guided meditation to create art using the techniques from the first half.
+The next portion of the workshop is a live, guided meditation to create art using the techniques from the first part.
 Some of the meditations use printable art worksheets that match the topic; some have you start a new drawing from scratch.

 This is a form of active meditation.
 I won’t claim, as some might, that active meditation will cure disease or send you direct to nirvana, but I can say from my personal experience and working with students that it will settle your thoughts and can help you uncover truths about yourself.